python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

   of `astype` to know how to cast as a date, and the way to do it is with `pandas.to_datetime`

-But when deciding what is related, you should mainly use your common sense and think about what can be useful for the users reading the documentation, especially the less experienced ones.
+When deciding what is related, you should mainly use your common sense and think about what can be useful for the users reading the documentation, especially the less experienced ones.

-This section, as the previous, also has a header, "See Also" (note the capital S and A) in this case.
+This section, as the previous, also has a header, "See Also" (note the capital S and A).
 Also followed by the line with hyphens, and preceded by a blank line.

 After the header, we will add a line for each related method or function, followed by a space, a colon, another space, and a short description that